Creative Writing; Writing Prompts; Autumn Themes; Halloween

 Browse more classroom materials

-A lesson plan to help students compare and contrast the stories of immigrants from decades ago to those of recent immigrants.
-This lesson plan also compares the differences between immigrants' experiences at Ellis Island and Angel Island.
+Help students compare and contrast the stories of immigrants at Ellis Island and Angel Island from decades ago to those of recent immigrants.